 Tennis elbow or lateral epicondylitis is an overuse injury that causes inflammation of the tendons on the outside (lateral) side of the upper arm near the elbow.
-Tennis elbow is usually caused by overuse of the forearm muscles.
+A tendon is a band of tissue that connects muscles to bones.
+Tennis elbow is usually caused by overuse of the forearm muscles and is commonly seen in tennis players, hence the name, especially when poor technique is used when hitting the ball with a backhand stroke.
+Other activities such as painting, carpentry or plumbing that require repetitive motion of the forearm can also cause tennis elbow.
 The signs and symptoms of Tennis Elbow include pain over the outside of the elbow, pain when lifting objects, and a weakened grip.
 The standard options for treating tennis elbow include rest, anti-inflammatory medications, physical therapy, and surgery.
 These treatment options can take several months or years for symptoms to improve.

 A new treatment option is now available called FAST or “focused aspiration of scar tissue” which is designed to remove the source of pain faster and safer than traditional open surgery.

 The pain associated with tennis elbow has always been thought to be from inflammation, but is now believed to be caused by scar tissue deep within the tendon.
 The FAST procedure is a minimally invasive procedure that removes tendon scar tissue from the elbow and allows you to return to your active lifestyle.
 In the FAST procedure, the Tenex or TX1 tissue removal system is utilized to deliver ultrasonic energy to a handpiece with a needle like tip that breaks up and removes the damaged tissue.